 Creamed Herb Pesto

-- 2 tbsp flaked almonds (or pine nuts, walnuts)
+- 2 tbsp flaked almonds or pine nuts, walnuts whatever you fancy

-- 4 tbsp chopped mixed herbs (bsil, parsley, lovage, coriander)
+- 4 tbsp basil chopped mixed herbs like basil, oregano, parsley or coriander

 - 1 tbsp olive oil